shaun-moate/nvim-agenda/README.md

   },
   signs = true,                                      -- toggle to show icons
   signs_priority = 99,                               -- priority of icons
-  telescope_keywords = { "TODO" },                   -- keywords to search for when using AgendaTelescope
   throttle = 200,                                    -- throttle for highlight loop
   pattern = [[\KEYWORDS]],                           -- vim grep search pattern }